-Sensitivity analysis comes in many forms, in many industries.
-With CORTIME, a sensitivity analysis gives you insight about your design parameters and how they affect each other – before you start your design optimization and robust design analysis.
-The reason for this is that once you have a large number of variables and objectives you want to achieve, it can be very difficult to foresee how the variables affect the objectives.
-When you can’t make this prediction, it also means that you can simplify your solution space significantly.
+A sensitivity analysis comes in many forms and in many industries.
+With CORTIME, a sensitivity analysis gives you insight into your design parameters.
+It also gives insight into how design parameters affect each other before starting your design optimization and robust design analysis.
+For example, as soon as you have many variables and objectives you would like to achieve, it can be difficult to predict how the variables affect the objectives.
+To sum up, when you can predict this correlation, you can simplify your solution space significantly.

 Let algorithms simplify your solution space